 All registered student groups must comply with the following minimum requirements:

 All student groups must be initiated and controlled by currently registered UNLV students.
 Student groups must consist of at least five actively enrolled students at UNLV.
 Registered student organizations (RSO) cannot unlawfully discriminate on the basis of race, age, color, religion, national origin, sexual orientation, gender identity, veteran status, or disability.

 Non-students may be involved in student groups, but may not comprise more than one-third (1/3) of the group’s membership, nor be a registered officer.

-The only required student officer/leadership position in a Registered Student Organization (RSO) is a President (or equivalent title) and at least one Scheduling Liaison who are actively enrolled students at UNLV, in good standing with the university, and are free of any sanctions defined within the Board of Regents Policy - Student Conduct Code administered by the Office for Student Conduct.
+The required student officer/leadership positions in a Registered Student Organization (RSO) are a President (or equivalent title), Treasurer or Secretary (or equivalent title), and at least one Scheduling Liaison.
+Officers must be actively enrolled students at UNLV, in good standing with the university, and free of any sanctions defined within the Board of Regents Policy - Student Conduct Code administered by the Office for Student Conduct.

 Student group officers will assume personal responsibility and accountability for the operations and actions of the group.
 The structure of membership within the organization may be unique and determined by the collective members.
 If positions (offices, executive boards, directorships, etc.) or hierarchies are created, it is recommended that the registered student organization members collectively create a constitution to govern how, when and to whom responsibility will be delegated.
 Outlines for constitutions are available at the UNLV Involvement Center, on the SORCE page additional assistance is available in the Student Organization Resource Center (SORCE, Student Union 305).